UniPiTechnology/neuron-tcp-modbus-overlay/README.md

 See the [downloads.unipi.technology] for Modbus registers mapping and explanation.

+[Evok] (the official UniPi API) uses this daemon and provides another webservices and also provides access to 1Wire sensors.

 ### Prerequisites:
 * spi_overlay - spi overlay for the Neuron controllers to allow custom CS for SPI
 * [libmodbus]